opulo-inc/lumenpnp/doc/content/en/docs/_index.md

 ### Referencing Source Files

 As you go through this guide, you might find that you'd like to refer to the source files for a number of parts in the machine.
-The exported build files for your machine can be found on the [Releases Page](https://github.com/index-machines/index/releases).
-Make sure you download the same Build Number as your machine kit!
-Alternatively, you can check the actual source for your machine by looking through the github repo tags and finding the tag that corresponds with your Build Number.
+The exported build files and source for your machine can be found on the [Releases Page](https://github.com/index-machines/index/releases).
+Make sure to reference the same Build Number as your machine kit!

 ### Help

 If you find that there's something unclear in this documentation, please **submit a ticket on github** about it!
 We're trying to make this as clear and understandable as possible, so every issue you tag helps us make it better for everyone else.
 You can also check out the **discord server** and ask questions to the community.

+### Timing

+Expect assembly to take about **six hours** provided all parts are printed and ready to use.

-### Tools needed
+### Tools Needed
+* M2 Allen Wrench
+* M2.5 Allen Wrench
+* M3 Allen Wrench
+* M4 Allen Wrench
+* Small Phillips Screwdriver
+* Small Flathead Screwdriver
+* Soldering Iron and Solder
+* Needlenose Pliers
+* Mallet
+* Flush Cutters
+* Wire Stripper
+* Measuring Tape
-* measuring tape
+* Calipers
-* hot air
+* Hot Air

 Let's dive in!